[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 Why Send Drip Campaigns?

 Drip email campaigns come with a plethora of advantages if done right.
-Here are some of the reasons why it is worth investing in a drip email marketing strategy.
+Here are some of the reasons why it is worth investing in a drip email strategy.

 1. Drip email campaigns help to enhance subscriber engagement and loyalty.